iberlinson/SX-AO/Workflows/Umbrella-Notification-Security-Events__definition_workflow_01UAZNIE39WZ75XUNaBm9qd8a1MIjIsJzO8/Umbrella_notification_readme.md

 ### Use Case

-* Receive a near real time notification in Webex Teams on a new domain blobked by Umbrella
+* Receive a near real time notification in Webex Teams or/and via Email on a new domain blobked by Umbrella.
+The current version doens't support a filtering on security categories
 * Use SecureX Orchestration to periodically :
   * Get new security event from last check
-  * Notify in Webex Teams on new domains blocked seen for the first time in the organization
+  * Notify in Webex Teams or/and via Email on new domains blocked seen for the first time in the organization
   * Generate a statistiv table with number of hits for each domain and current notification status
 * This workflow can be trigger by a schedule to execute every X minutes
 * A control mechnism avoid simultaneous multiples runs of the workflow to limit risk of duplicate notification for the same domain.